warthog9/tenstorrent.github.io/core/getting-started/README.md

 **\*NOTE:** This is a temporary solution for configuring hugepages.
 If the above fails, please check the latest available release from [TT-System-Tools](https://github.com/tenstorrent/tt-system-tools.git).\*

-### Step 5: (Optional) Multi-card Configuration (TT-Topology)
+### Step 5: (Optional) Multi-Card Configuration (TT-Topology)
+**NOTE:** TT-LoudBox and TT-QuietBox ship with their topology already configured.
+Use this application *only if you have modified or are trying to modify the topology of your Wormhole-based TT-LoudBox or TT-QuietBox*.
+If you are not doing so, *skip this step*.
+TT-Topology is provided as-is.

-If you are running on a multi-card Wormhole system such as TT-LoudBox or TT-QuietBox, install the Tenstorrent Topology utility (TT-Topology) and configure a mesh topology by running these commands in the terminal:
+If you are running on a multi-card Wormhole system such as TT-LoudBox or TT-QuietBox, install the Tenstorrent Topology utility (**[TT-Topology**](https://github.com/tenstorrent/tt-topology)) and configure a mesh topology by running these commands in the terminal:

 ```
 pip install git+https://github.com/tenstorrent/tt-topology